sidsarasvati/dotfiles/README.md

 Contributing
 ============

-Shoot me a pull request.I am open to PRs - especially if it fixes cross-platform issues.
+Shoot me a pull request.
+I am open to PRs - especially if it fixes cross-platform issues.